top of page

 How to Participate

-The competition begins annually in October, as teams submit a qualifying round essay on the IPPF topic.
-The essay should be no more than 3,000 words, either affirming or negating the topic resolution.
-Essays must be submitted by October 15, 2025.
+The competition begins annually in October, as teams submit a 3,000-word qualifying round essay on the IPPF topic.
 Judges evaluate each essay, and the top 64 teams advance into a single-elimination, written debate competition.

 "The IPPF provides an unparalleled opportunity for students to develop critical thinking, research, and advocacy skills."